Register your asylum claim

 Find out about call charges

 They’ll call you back and ask simple questions about you and your family.
-You won’t be asked why you’re claiming asylum.
+You will not be asked why you’re claiming asylum.
 The call may take up to 30 minutes.

 You’ll be asked if you need help with housing.